 • Upgrading the electrical panel, $1,200.
 This may be needed if you have an older house.

-Installing an ENERGY STAR-certified ductless mini-split can make you eligible for valuable tax credits.
-The mini-split tax credit is $300 for qualified systems installed at your house through December 31, 2021.
-We suggest chatting with your tax professional for more details.
+Installing an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
+The mini-split tax credit is $300 for eligible systems installed at your residence through December 31, 2021.
+We advise chatting with your tax professional for more information.

-Energy companies in Lawrence also typically have rebates for installing energy-efficient heating and cooling equipment.
-We’ll help you go through this process to confirm you get the best value from your new mini-split unit.
+Energy companies in Lawrence also often offer rebates for buying energy-efficient heating and cooling equipment.
+We’ll help you figure out this process to ensure you have the best value from your new mini-split unit.

-Although purchasing a mini-split is often costlier than typical heating and cooling systems, it’s an extremely efficient method to heat and cool troublesome spots in your residence.
+Although purchasing a mini-split is often more expensive than more common heating and cooling systems, it’s an extremely efficient way to heat and cool troublesome spots in your house.
 These include:

 • Additions.